 Manage your business.
 Not your computer.
-DB2 for i self managing capabilities are the cornerstone to the low total cost of ownership (PDF, 508KB) benefits of IBM i running on Power Systems.
+DB2 for i self managing capabilities are the cornerstone to the value of IBM i running on Power Systems.
 DB2’s self managing attributes, ultimate security, and built in analytical processing functions make it an ideal database server for today’s smarter computing applications.
 Some of the self management attributes.

 Unlike many Relational Database Management Systems, DB2 for i requires limited configuration work prior to use.
 Because it is pre-loaded with IBM i, and doesn’t require any specific database installation procedures, the database itself is ready to go!
 Because of the unique Single Level Storage concepts of the system, database management tasks such as creation and monitoring of table spaces or complex partitioning of data across disk subsystems are not required.
 DB2 for i provides automatic data spreading and automatic storage allocation for all database objects.